cberes/buffaloskateparks/README.md

 # Buffalo Skateparks

 Information about skateparks in and around Buffalo, New York.
+Available at [skatebuffalo.com](https://skatebuffalo.com/).

 ## Requirements